UK Bank Holidays · Live Countdown

 Read your employment contract's holiday clause

-“25 days plus bank holidays” means bank holidays are additional paid days off on top of your annual leave.
-“28 days including bank holidays” means bank holidays count within your total — you effectively get 20 days to use yourself.
+"25 days plus bank holidays" means bank holidays are additional paid days off on top of your annual leave.
+"28 days including bank holidays" means bank holidays count within your total — you effectively have 20 days to use yourself.
 The wording matters significantly.

 Confirm which nation's calendar applies